Gipxy/CoolDiEye/README.md

 * Only support field-based injection (no constructor-based injection)
 * No anotation syntax support
 * No cyclic dependency, lazy, primitive value.. supported yet!
+* Default scope should be "singleton" instead of "prototype" as singleton is more popular to use.

 ## Getting Started / Usage Guide
 ### Dependencies